doughodson/OpenEaaglesExamples/README.md

 * mainFox3 -- Opens a FOX GUI window and demonstrates animated graphics drawing

+* mainQt1 -- Opens a Qt GUI window and display all players on a map within a simulation

 Test Applications
 -----------------

 * testEvent -- test of Component class send() functions

-* testGraphics -- Example Graphics framework test program
+* testGraphics -- test of graphics framework
     1. Contains several test MFD pages with common background graphics
     2. Use 'n' and 'p' (next and previous) to move between pages
     3. OpenGL selection test: use cursor and left mouse button to select a graphic item.
 The selected item will flash.